 The graduate coordinator will contact you if you are being offered a graduate assistantship.
-After this initial contact, you can expect the School of Graduate Studies and Research to begin the awarding process-please check your IUP e-mail account regularly.
+After this initial contact, you can expect the Office of Graduate Education and Academic Planning to begin the awarding process-please check your IUP e-mail account regularly.

-SGSR E-mail 1: The School of Graduate Studies and Research will e-mail your offer in the form of a Graduate Assistantship Agreement and position overview.
+Office of Graduate Education and Academic Planning E-mail 1: The Office of Graduate Education and Academic Planning will e-mail your offer in the form of a Graduate Assistantship Agreement and position overview.
 The agreement will outline terms and conditions and will state a deadline by which you must return your agreement with your signature.
 The position overview will outline the tasks and duties of the position.

-SGSR E-mail 2: The School of Graduate Studies and Research will confirm receipt of your signed Graduate Assistantship Agreement.
+Office of Graduate Education and Academic Planning E-mail 2: The Office of Graduate Education and Academic Planning will confirm receipt of your signed Graduate Assistantship Agreement.
 You will receive an e-mail from donotreply@neogov.com to your campus email address with a subject of "Activate Your NeoGov PE user account."
 This e-mail contains an activation link valid only for five days.
 Follow the link to activate your account to begin the process of obtaining three background clearances.
 The required clearances related to PA Act 135 and IUP's background investigation checking policy are: